zokradonh/kopano-docker/examples/meet/architecture.md

     - reverse proxy for kopano_kapi, kopano_konnect, kopano_kwmserver and kopano_meet
 - can retrieve ssl certificate from Lets Encrypt
 - redirects all requests to /meet
+- recommended to use as it makes web configuration easy and secure (manual configuration will be tendious and potentially less secure)

 ## ldap